NefariousNiru/AI-Clinical-LLM-Gateway/README.md

 * `ProblemFeedback` includes `identification`, `explanation`, `plan_recommendation`, `monitoring` each as `FeedbackSection { score, evaluation, feedback }`.

 > The gateway converts the internal Pydantic model to proto on the wire.
 Keep both in sync when editing.
+> To generate stubs run:
+> `make -f Makefile.protos`

+* The import will have to change, run to figure out

 **Backwards compat tips**